Target Exam

 Options:

-Insects which live and feed on the roots of plants.
+Insects that live on the animals.

 Insects that feed on dead plant tissues.

-Insects which feed on epiphytes.
+Insects which live on epiphytes.

-Insects which feed on plant sap and other parts of plants.
+Insects which feed on plant sap and other parts of plants

 Correct Answer:

-Insects which feed on plant sap and other parts of plants.
+Insects which feed on plant sap and other parts of plants

 Explanation: